matthew-beisser/testing-automation-pipeline-3/docs/design.md

 **- Outstanding Questions**

 - Does this just need to be a CLI tool?
-- Use an existing python pcap library?
-PyPCAPKit
+- What about just using wireshark on the commandline?
-- Just use wireshark on commandline?
+- Can we use an existing python pcap library like PyPCAPKit?

 #### NFS File Storage (Existing)